Table of Contents

 How to Reach Ajanta and Ellora from Nashik

 When traveling from Nashik, Ellora falls before Ajanta.
 Here are different ways in which you can reach Ajanta and Ellora Caves from Nashik:

 Ajanta and Ellora Caves are situated in the Aurangabad district of Maharashtra.
 Aurangabad has a railway station at a distance of around 30 km from the Ellora Caves and 105 km from Ajanta Caves.
 There are 12 trains from Nashik to Aurangabad.
 The fastest train is the Dadar – Jalna Jan Shatabdi Express that takes around three hours.
 Once you reach the Aurangabad Railway Station, you can book a taxi from Aurangabad to Ajanta Ellora Caves and reach your destination in no time.

 The distance by road from Nashik to Ellora Caves is around 170-180 km via the Maharashtra State Highway 30.
 The road distance between Nashik and Ajanta Caves is around 260-265 km via MH SH 25.
-You can drive yourself or hire a chauffeur-driven Nashik to Ajanta and Ellora Caves taxi and enjoy the journey.
+You can drive yourself or hire a chauffeur-driven Nashik to Ajanta and Ellora Caves taxi.
+You can also rent a car from Pune and enjoy the journey.